 The answer is the Network.
 Yes, microservices communicate with each other over the network.
 They may call each other’s API to send and receive messages.
 There are many options to communicate.
 The most common and easy method is via REST API.

 Let’s look at the earlier example of the E-Commerce website.
 Earlier, we used a monolith approach where we combined all the modules of product, orders, invoice, etc into a single application.
 Now, instead of combining let’s deploy them independently.
 Let us see how.

 Now, you select a product from the product listing and click on buy now.
 With this, the information about the product such as price and quantity is being pushed to Order Micro Service.
-Here, in Order Micro Service, it keeps the log of all the orders and finalizes the shipping and other things by communicating with other services in a similar manner.
+Here, in Order Micro Service, it keeps the log of all the orders and finalizes the shipping and other things by similarly communicating with other services.
 At last, once the order is confirmed, the Order microservice then calls the Invoice microservice to generate the bill and send it to the customer.
 And that’s how you get your product shipped to you, ( Not literally but enough for you to understand 😜).

 Microservices are Conquering that Critical Moment